bcgov/hcap/README.md

 The *Service* defines a hostname for a particular service exposed by a pod or set of pods.
 Services can only be seen and consumed by pods within the same OpenShift namespace.
 The service published by the HCAP application is the backend API endpoint.
 Similarly, the database will expose a service that is to be consumed by the application backend.

 A *Route* exposes a service to the Internet.
-Routes differ from services in that they may only transmit HTTP traffic.
+Routes differ from services in that they may only transmit HTTP(S) traffic.
 As such, the database service could not be directly exposed to the Internet.

 A *Deployment Config* defines how a new version of an application is to be deployed.
-Additionally, trigger for redeployment are defined within this object.
+Additionally, triggers for redeployment are defined within this object.
 For the HCAP application, we've used a rolling deployment triggered by new images pushed to the image stream and tagged with the `latest` tag.

-Finally, a *Secret* defines values that can be used by pods withing in the same namespace.
+Finally, a *Secret* defines values that can be used by pods within in the same namespace.
 While there are no secrets defined in our server application, there is a reference to a secret defined by the [MongoDB database template](openshift/mongo.yml).
 In order for the server to access the DB, it must be provided with `MONGODB_DATABASE` and `MONGODB_URI` environment variables.
 The definition for these environment variables can be found in the [server deployment config template](openshift/server.dc.yml).
 Note that they are referencing the `${APP_NAME}-mongodb` (resolves to `hcap-mongodb`) secret and the `mongo-url` and `database` keys within this secret.

 ### GitHub Actions

 A service account must be created and assigned permissions to trigger a build.
 Run `make os-permissions` to create a service account with admin credentials.
 The access token for this service account (accessible via Cluster Console > Administration > Service Accounts > Secrets) can be used to login and trigger a build and thus, a new deployment.
-GutHub Actions has been configured to trigger a new build in a specific namespace (`rupaog-dev` at the time of writing) in OpenShift.
+GitHub Actions has been configured to trigger a new build in a specific namespace (`rupaog-dev` at the time of writing) in OpenShift.
 Save the TOKEN secret associated with the service account as a GitHub secret with the name `AUTH_TOKEN`.

 ### Database